lj-ditrapani/production-simulator/readme.txt

 - autofetch dependencies?  qunit, rhino, CoffeeScript (assume python and sh)
 - should qunit and rhino be added to .gitignore?
+- make js/utils a seperate project and submodule?
 - Create functional tests
     Although we have unit tests for the internal logic, it would be nice to have user-level functional tests to verify that